 Children must demonstrate both the willingness and ability to appropriately engage with peers and be led by the teacher.

 Any exceptions to the admission policies must be approved by the school director.

 BIS may admit a student with limited learning needs, problems or disabilities and within the scope of meeting the student’s needs in the classroom.
 However, it is important to know that BIS does not have a resource department and so there may be a limitation in accepting a student with special needs.
 For students with moderate disabilities, the school will review additional information including evaluations, reports, IEPs, or school referrals required to help the school assess whether a program can be provided to meet the academic needs of the applicant.
 At times, BIS accepts special needs students based on the family or sponsor providing the additional school fees to cover the cost of additional professional services.

 The Intensive English program is for students in BIS who are in need of additional instruction in verbal and written English, particularly those for whom English is not a first language.
 The principal goal of Intensive English is to bring students to a level of academic English, including oral competency, which allows them to transfer to regular classes as rapidly as possible.
 Students of different ages, maturities, linguistic backgrounds, and previous exposure to English will progress at different rates.
 Students are assigned to the appropriate level to best meet individual needs.
-The content of Intensive English parallels that of the Elementary literacy courses while building a foundation for academic success.
+The content of Intensive English parallels that of the Elementary and Middle School literacy courses while building a foundation for academic success.